 Old West People With Ties to Kansas:

-In the meantime, gold was discovered in Colorado in 1858, creating even greater excitement throughout the country than did its discovery ten years before in California.
+In the meantime, gold was discovered in Colorado in 1858, creating even greater excitement throughout the country than in California’s discovery ten years before.
 Emigration rolled towards the new Eldorado with unexampled rapidity.
 A more motley tide of humanity never set in, north, south, east, or west.
 The year 1859 will ever be memorable for the number and miscellaneous character of travelers to Pike’s Peak.
-Old men and mere boys, educated and ignorant, saints and sinners, philanthropists and robbers, professional and lay — all defied hunger, cold, nakedness, and Indians, in their red-hot enthusiasm for gold-digging.
+Old men and mere boys, educated and ignorant, saints and sinners, philanthropists and robbers, professional and lay — all defied hunger, cold, nakedness, and Indians in their red-hot enthusiasm for gold-digging.
 The “Great Plains” swarmed with all sorts of animals and vehicles, conveying men, and some women, with goods and chattels, to the gold region.

-The next year, the Pony Express barreled through Kansas and other western states with its lightning-fast riders.
+The following year, the Pony Express barreled through Kansas and other western states with lightning-fast riders.
 Pioneers and traders also continued to utilize the Santa Fe, California, Oregon, and Mormon Trails, all of which made their way through Kansas.
-Other trails were also developed through the state for those headed to Colorado.
+Other trails were also developed throughout the state for those headed to Colorado.
 In 1861 Kansas was finally admitted to the Union as a Free-State just months before the Civil War erupted.